 The only way to prevent facial flushing from drinking is to avoid or limit your alcohol consumption.
 This might be a good idea, even if you don’t have a problem with turning red.

-According to the World Health Organization (WHO), alcohol is responsible for more than of deaths worldwide.
+According to the World Health Organization (WHO), alcohol is responsible for more than

-WHO says that alcohol is a “causal factor” in more than and injuries.
+WHO says that alcohol is a “causal factor” in more than

 Too much alcohol can increase your risk for developing a host of medical problems, including: